K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## Feb 2024

+    1. Updated Arduino IDE to 2.3.1 and TeensyDuino 1.59.0.
+Previously used IDE 2.21 and 0.50.3 beta (1.59 Beta 3).
+Verified all compikes good.
+    2. Merged changes from Dave VE3LHO to support quadrature clock outputs on the Si5351a.
+Set VFO_MULT==1 in RadioConfig.h to use.
+Note that this config is currently incompatible with use of OCXO_10MHz option.
+Will work on that.

 ## Nov 2023

     1. Suppressed the DC line in center of spectrum and waterfall.